Yaviena/DB_of_Influencers_Magda_Szafranska_18345_AHNS/index.md

 ## **The report of DataBase (SQL)**

-Here ae my documents for pass out the class "DataBase (SQL)",<br />leading by dr hab.
+Here are my documents for pass out the class "DataBase (SQL)",<br />leading by dr hab.
 Filip Rudziński.

 ## **Files of laboratories**